 2. Swim in a spring-fed pool: Barton Springs

-No visit to Austin is complete without a swim in the icy cold water of Zilker Park’s Barton Springs!
+If you are looking for family friendly things to do in Austin, Texas, no trip to Austin is complete without a swim in the icy cold water of Zilker Park’s Barton Springs!
 A three-acre recreational pool created by floodgates along Barton Creek, this natural water pool remains a chilly 68 degrees year-round.

 3. Head underground at Inner Space Cavern